-Situated between these “giant pueblos” were hundreds of smaller one and two-room houses that the Jemez people used during spring and summer months as basecamps for hunting, gathering, and agricultural activities.
-However, the spiritual leaders, medicine people, war chiefs, craftsmen, pregnant women, elderly, and the disabled lived in the giant pueblo throughout the year.
+Situated between these “giant pueblos” were hundreds of smaller one and two-room houses that the Jemez people used during spring and summer as basecamps for hunting, gathering, and agricultural activities.
+However, the spiritual leaders, medicine people, war chiefs, craftsmen, pregnant women, the elderly, and the disabled lived in the giant pueblo throughout the year.

 For protection, warriors were located nearby, and impenetrable barriers were established among the cliffs to guard access to springs and religious sites, monitor trail systems, and watch for invading enemies.
 Resembling a military society, the Jemez were often called upon by other tribal groups to assist in settling hostile disputes.

 Searching for the fabled Seven Cities of Gold, Coronado and his men didn’t take any aggressive action against the pueblo, perhaps because it was so large.

 Forty years after Coronado arrived, the Rodriquez-Chamuscado Expedition entered the area in 1581, followed by the Espejo Expedition in 1583.
 At that time, the Jemez nation contained an estimated 30,000 tribal members living throughout San Diego Canyon.